 Most of our expenditures to date have been for research and development activities and general and administrative expenses.
 Research and development expense consists of the costs of our preclinical experiments and clinical trials, activities related to regulatory filings, manufacturing our product candidates for our preclinical experiments and clinical trials, compensation and related benefits, facility costs, supplies and depreciation of laboratory equipment.
-We anticipate that our research and development expense will increase in connection with expanded clinical trials, in particular in connection with our planned Phase III clinical trials for AIC and our hepatitis B vaccine, which we expect to initiate in 2004.
-However, we cannot estimate either the cost or the time required to complete clinical trials in any of our programs given the uncertainties that broadly characterize drug development.
+We anticipate that our research and development expense will increase in connection with expanded clinical trials, in particular in connection with our planned Phase III clinical trials for AIC and our HBV vaccine, which we expect to initiate in 2004.
 We expense our research and development costs as they are incurred.